-There’s a hub of wildlife and nature on this short stretch along the River Wye, perfect for nature lovers.
+Then there’s the fun bit of crossing the Chee Dale stepping stones, which get you safely past a section where cliffs make a footpath impossible.
+There’s also a hub of wildlife and nature on this short stretch along the River Wye, perfect for nature lovers.

-Here you will find details on how to get to the start of the walk, route information, facilities on the walk, plus a detailed step by step guide of the walk.
+Here you will find details on how to get to the start of the walk, parking, route information, map, facilities on the walk, plus a detailed step by step guide of this Peak District walk.

 Chee Dale from Miller Dale

-Chee Dale walk mapClick for OS online route here
+Chee Dale walk mapClick for OS online map

 Walk start point